 You must include exactly 12 missions for your mission pile.
-Your required skill mix must consist of exactly 3 ⋪ missions, 3 ⋫ missions, 3 ⋫ missions, You may use any mix of difficulties, experience, and glyphs.
+Your required skill mix must consist of exactly 3 ← missions, 3 ← missions, 3 ← missions, 3 ← missions, and 3 ← missions.
+You may use any mix of difficulties, experience, and glyphs.

 The rest of your deck must include at least 20 hero cards and at least 20 villain cards.
 Any cards you include in excess of these 40 may be any mix of hero or villain cards.
 There is no maximum size to this portion of your deck.